 Bread from Poilâne, a slab of Comté and two persimmons.
 No breakfast in Paris is complete without butter, so there were also these cute little packets of butter (with Fleur de Sel de Guérande – nothing less), and a miniature Nutella – just a tiny reward for the chef who made this breakfast possible (that would be me).

 Back to the flea market… Actually, I’m not sure if Marché aux Puces St-Ouen de Clignancourt can be classified as a flea market.
 I know, there is the word “Puces” thrown in there, but it is like calling Grand Bazaar a flea market.
 Covering 7 hectars and receiving 200,000 visitors each weekend, Les Puces de St-Ouen is more like a small town filled with antique shops.
 It is divided into several markets, each with its own specialty and character.
-It is impossible to cover every market in a single day, so make sure to do your research beforehand and decide on which markets to visit (list of all markets here).
+It is impossible to cover every market in a single day, so make sure to do your research beforehand and decide on which markets to visit.
 I’ve done my research and decided to visit the following, in order of preference:

 Marché Vernaison for textiles, paintings, toys, postcards, posters, porcelain, silver, furniture and cookware.
 With over 300 stands, Vernaison is the largest market of all and also the birthplace of the flea market.
 I highly recommend Vernaison as a starting point, especially if you’re a food blogger hunting for props.